Satans Slaves Motorcycle Club: Insignia

-The Satans Slaves' insignia consists of a skull, and the club utilises a black-and-white colour scheme.
+The Satans Slaves' insignia consists of a skull sporting long hair, and the club utilises a black-and-white colour scheme.
 Members wear the Satans Slaves' insignia and other patches, such as those denoting each member's rank within the club, on their "colours", a black sleeveless leather vest.
+The club uses the slogan "Slaves forever, forever Slaves", or "SFFS".

+Insignia and clothing commonly include Nazi and Schutzstaffel (SS) iconography and symbology, including use of the doppelte Siegrune (double sig runes) to denote the abbreviated club name (as seen in the eyes of the club logo's skull graphic), replacing the central swastika of the Parteiadler (Party Eagle) with the letters SFFS ("Slaves Forever, Forever Slaves") and various exact reproductions or similar versions of Totenkopf skulls used by the SS.

+This practice appears to be less common among chapters in Germany, where the usage or public display of much Nazi iconography is illegal under Strafgesetzbuch section 86a.

 Membership and organisation

-Each Satans Slaves chapter is headed by an officer corps, consisting of a president, vice-president, secretary, treasurer and sergeant-at-arms.
+The Satans Slaves have 29 chapters, based in England and Germany.
+Each chapter is headed by an officer corps, consisting of a president, vice president, secretary, treasurer, and sergeant-at-arms.
 The club is governed by strict hierarchies and rules, with mandatory requirements for membership including a motorcycle license.
-The Satans Slaves have 29 chapters in England, Scotland and Germany.
-The club has approximately 200 members in the United Kingdom.
+The Satans Slaves have approximately 200 members in the United Kingdom.